- Before upgrading to Windows 11, make sure to check if your computer is compatible or not.

 - One of the workarounds is to uninstall third-party media players and antivirus solutions.

-➡ Outdated drivers – driver updates for Windows, along with many devices, such as network adapters, monitors, and printers, are automatically downloaded and installed through Windows Update.
-However, sometimes you need to manually check their state and update if necessary.
+- Outdated drivers – Driver updates for Windows and many devices, such as network adapters, monitors, and printers, are automatically downloaded and installed through Windows Update.
+However, you sometimes need to check their state and update them, if necessary manually.

 How can I fix the Invalid Data Access Trap error in Windows 11?

 Before proceeding with these solutions, you should unplug any peripherals, as in some cases, this minor oversight might hinder the process.

 1. Run a CHKDSK scan